STJudd109/ubnt-lunch/README.md

 # ubnt-lunch
-passive lunch menu
+Passive lunch menu pulling from google doc

-Site is stored in the /docs folder, the index.html and js folder are the same files just not live

 site:
 https://stjudd109.github.io/ubnt-lunch/

+would like to add 'what i got last time', 'random lunch picker', 'write to a data structure and not just parse live data'